Farsund: Economy

-The largest industries are Alcoa Lista, an aluminium plant, and Farsund Aluminium Casting AS, which makes auto parts out of aluminium.
+The largest industries are Alcoa Lista, an aluminium plant that employs 270; A maker of auto parts, Aludyne Norway has c.
+250 employees.

+Farsund Aluminium Casting AS, which makes auto parts out of aluminium.
 Historically, shipping and fisheries have also been important.
 Farsund is the largest agricultural district in the county of Vest-Agder, having 26 km2 productive land, 88 km2 of forest, and 11 km2 freshwater areas.
 Farsund was already organized as a trading centre in 1795, and in 1995 celebrated its 200-year jubilee.

 Trade and shipping laid the foundation for prosperity, and "the city of the strait" was a period one of the world's largest shipping towns in relation to the size of population.

 Geography

 The municipality sits in southwestern Norway along the North Sea.
 The Fedafjorden and Listafjorden lie along the northwestern side of the municipality and the Lyngdalsfjorden lies in the eastern part of Farsund.
 The coastal municipality has two lighthouses: Lista Lighthouse in the west and Søndre Katland Lighthouse in the south.